Understanding the differences between SCORM 1.2 and SCORM 2004

-The main difference between the two SCORM versions is in how they track a learner's success.
+The most important difference between the two SCORM versions is in how they track a learner's success.

-The SCORM format uses two success verbs to define a learner’s status in the course:
+The SCORM format uses two verbs to define a learner’s success status in the course.
+They are:

 The success verbs, and data like score value, progress, and answers are reported to your LMS which then uses the information to determine whether or not the learner has been successful.
 The thresholds at which these success verbs are awarded can be set in your Project.
 See Setting a Completion and Pass rate in your Project for more information.